 Blackberry sauce is amazing on so many different things, from ice cream to yogurt to my favorite: fresh ricotta mixed with a bit of vanilla and splenda.
 Kids especially loved it mixed with carbonated water from our soda stream.

-Easy Blackberry Syrup
+Easy Blackberry Sauce

 - 12 oz fresh blackberries